tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 The country code determination service should be able to match the name of a country in the original or any language in the source authority.
 When dwc:countryCode="XZ" to mark the high seas, country should be empty until a time when a dwc:country="High seas" or similar is adopted.
-This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.
+This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.

 [🠱](#indexes-to-the-tests)
 ********************